top of page

 mathias risse harvard professor

-Risse serves as Co-Director of Graduate Studies at the Edmond J Safra Center for Ethics, as well as Director of the McCloy program, a distinguished fellowship program for German students.
-He is also affiliated with the Weatherhead Center for International Affairs.
-Risse has been the organizer of a number of major international conferences at Harvard and a co-organizer of several more such events in East and South East Asia (Singapore, Seoul and Shanghai), as a way of fostering collaboration among political philosophers and representatives of other fields across cultural divides.
+Risse has long been committed to fostering collaboration among philosophers and representatives of other fields across cultural divides, and has done a fair amount of organizing to this effect around the world.
 He has been a visiting professor at the National University of Singapore, New York University Abu Dhabi and Leuphana University in Germany.
 Risse grew up in a village in Westphalia, Germany.
-He studied in Bielefeld, Pittsburgh and Jerusalem, and received his PhD from Princeton in 2000.
+He studied in Bielefeld, Pittsburgh, and Jerusalem, and received his PhD from Princeton in 2000.
 He taught in the Department of Philosophy at Yale before coming to Harvard in 2002.
-He lived in Harvard's Eliot House for six years, and now resides in Davis Square.

 Education and Career